 What Are Hormones?

-Hormones are substances secreted by glands and transported through the bloodstream to target tissue, where they regulate the functioning of that target tissue.
+Hormones are substances secreted by glands and transported through the bloodstream to target tissues, where they regulate the functioning of that target tissue.
 Simply put, hormones convey information among the different cells and tissues that make up our bodies.
 Hormones exist in a delicate balance, representing just one aspect of the many relationships present among the nervous, endocrine, and immune systems.

 A hormone’s ability to perform its duties is dependent on myriad factors, including receptors that provide a mechanism for making the hormone available to the tissue, and plasma proteins that are used to transport the hormones throughout the body.
-Other factors including diet, blood sugar, stress, and sleep deficit can significantly affect both the function of the receptors and the levels of the plasma binding proteins, which subsequently affect the accuracy of hormone level measurements.
+Other factors including diet, blood sugar, stress, and sleep affect both the function of the receptors and the levels of the plasma binding proteins, which subsequently affect the accuracy of hormone level measurements.
 As such, the accuracy of hormone testing relies on many variables; while some of these variables may be affected by changes we make in lifestyle, some are beyond our control.

-Achieving or maintaining hormone balance takes some effort and requires working closely with your healthcare practitioners.
-One of the most important aspects of this process is careful monitoring of your symptoms.
+Achieving and maintaining hormone balance requires working closely with your healthcare practitioner.
+One of the most important aspects of this process is the careful monitoring of your symptoms.
 When our hormones are out of balance, we typically suffer from a variety of symptoms ranging from fatigue, headaches, and depression to food cravings and acne.

 How are Hormone Tests Performed?